Strangely, I’m a bit obsessed with Panda Express.

 But that didn’t stop people on the streets of Louisville from stopping me to pet him.
 One even inquired about the possibility of puppies.
 (Nope).

 The Kentucky Humane Society Eastpoint Pet Resort, where Victor stayed for the afternoon, is located near Louisville’s E.P.
 “Tom” Sawyer State Park, home to the communities’ first off-leash dog park.
 Six acres divided into small dog and all dog sections.

-What better place to run Victor after a day inside?
+What better place in Lousiville to run my dog after a day inside?

 Well, the 550-acre State Park proved an idea run for my adventure-seeking terrier-cross, but unfortunately the dog park didn’t.
 Like all leash-free runs in Louisville (and there are many) you need to buy an annual pass – a code card to open the gate – in order to use the parks.
 Not great for travellers.